Introduction

 Farm Business Income

-• 10% of UK farms had a Farm Business Income of less than zero.
+• 17% of farms had a Farm Business Income of less than zero.

 What is Farm Business Income?